lmorisse/Symu/docs/userguides/symugroupandinteraction.rst

 *****************

 Symu is a multi-agent system for the co-evolution of agents and socio-cultural environments with an interaction model between agents.
-Find more information about the interaction model :
+Find more information about the interaction model.

 .. seealso:: :doc:`../models/cognitivearchitecture/interactionpatterns`